ironicbadger/openshift-4.3-install-guide/blog-post.md

 # Create bootstrap node
 $ make create-bootstrap

-# Wait for boostrap node to boot fully (verify this in the VM console)
+# Wait for bootstrap node to boot fully (verify this in the VM console)
 $ make create-masters

 # Create worker nodes